We need climate change, environmental safety education – Abuja Farmers

 The Nigerian state has shown commitment to addressing Climate Change through the introduction of the Climate Change Act and the establishment of the National Council on Climate Change.

-However, it is our hope that the Council is not likely to go in the direction of other agencies established by the state to address public interest issues that ended up being a conduit pipe to siphon public resources using them as compensation for the political boys.
+However, we hope that the Council is not likely to go in the direction of other agencies established by the state to address public interest issues that ended up being a conduit pipe to siphon public resources using them as compensation for the political boys.